-Bilstein 5100 vs fox 2.0
+Bilstein 5100 vs fox 2.0 Shock Absorber

 Basically, the whole comparison depends on the ride you want and the kind of driver you are.
 For your extensive off-road racing car, you cannot but rely on the aluminum-bodied Fox 2.0.
-The valving feature in the whole Fox series is so good that you get an actual suspension for your vehicle and do not have to settle for an ill set suspension.
-This shock with its rebuilding quality appears more like a dream catcher for the drivers who want specific suspension for their vehicles.
+The valving feature in the whole Fox series is so good that you get an actual suspension for your vehicle and do not have to settle for an ill-set suspension.
+This shock with its rebuilding quality appears more like a dream catcher for the drivers who want specific suspensions for their vehicles.

 Piston Size 46 mm

 Zinc plated Finish Exterior